 Chronic coughing and congestion can often be relieved with a change of diet.
 Milk and dairy products should be avoided due to their mucous forming properties.
 Patients should drink lots of fruit juice, eat sprouts on a daily basis, and add green peppers, broccoli, and cherries to the diet.
 Supplements such as royal jelly, ginseng, propolis, Vitamin C, and zinc may also help.

-*Always consult with a healthcare professional before using any herbal remedies.
+* If blood is present when coughing, seek emergency help.
+Always consult with a healthcare professional before using any herbal remedies.